-As noted earlier, Empire Life also has equity market risk related to its equity assets backing life insurance liabilities.
-Based on stock market levels as at December 31, 2018 and December 31, 2017, the sensitivity of Empire Life shareholders' net income (including changes in segregated fund guarantee insurance contract liabilities) and capital ratio resulting from stock market increases and decreases is as follows (excluding the effect of Empire Life's equity risk hedging program):
+Empire Life also has equity market risk related to its equity assets backing life insurance liabilities.
+Based on stock market levels as at December 31, 2019 and December 31, 2018, the sensitivity of Empire Life shareholders' net income and LICAT ratio resulting from stock market increases and decreases is provided in the following table.